ekut-es/pycachegen/README.md

 - Configurable number of sets, block size, associativity, word width, address width, byte size
 - Supports write back and write through which can both be combined with write allocate and write no-allocate
-- Supports the LRU, tree-based PLRU and MRU based PLRU replacement policies
+- Supports the FIFO, LRU, tree-based PLRU and MRU based PLRU replacement policies
 - Read and write hits can be answered within one cycle
 - Uses critical word first for read misses
 - Caches with a block size greater than 1 can take advantage of bigger backend data widths
 - Offers priority and round robin arbiters for generating multiple memory ports
-- Offers a cache delay module for simulating slower caches

 ## Installation